DomiKamu/OhmerPrems/README.md

 To become *OhmerPrems* member, simply send me **15 euros**.
 If required, please convert your local currency first, to fit with 15 (or more) euros (otherwise your payment will not be accepted and refurbished) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).

 :warning:
-## June 2026: please consider the 15 euros fee remains very fair! this price will not change during 2026, however!
+## Summer 2026: please consider the 15 euros fee remains very fair! (this fee will not change during 2026, however).

 **Very important: don't forget to indicate:**
 - your first and last name (personal name only, company name or nickname isn't accepted).